-- (a) Mitigation.
+(a) Mitigation.
 If the building official determines that, due to inhospitable soil conditions or inadequate space, it would be impracticable or imprudent for the responsible party to plant a replacement tree on the tree removal property [lot where the protected tree was removed or seriously injured (the "tree removal property")], the responsible party shall comply with one or more of the following requirements:

-- Donate replacement trees

-- Plant replacement trees on other property

-- Grant a Conservation Easement

-- Payment into Reforestation Fund

-- (1) Donate Replacement Trees.
-Donate the replacement tree to the city's park and recreation department, with the approval of the director of the park and recreation department.
+(1) Donate the replacement tree to the city's park and recreation department. with the approval of the director of the park and recreation department.
 [If the director of the park and recreation department does not accept the tree, the responsible party must comply with one or more of the other alternative methods of compliance listed below.]

-- (2) Plant Replacement Trees on other property.
-Plant the replacement tree on other property in the city that is within five [one] miles of the tree removal property, the responsible party obtains the written approval of the building official for:
+(2) Plant the replacement tree on other property in the city that is within five [one] miles of the tree removal property, the responsible party obtains the written approval of the building official for: